Below are the policies and procedures on withdrawal, cancellation and readmission to the College of Chemistry.

 We recommend that you submit your application well ahead of those dates so that you can register for your next semester classes in a timely way.

 Readmission is guaranteed for students in good academic standing.
 Students who were not in good standing when they left the university will be subject to review and should contact their CoC Staff Adviser to determine if supplemental materials are required.
+Students who were dismissed, who wish to be readmitted, should carefully review these guidelines.

 If you were approved for a medical withdrawal, you must follow the readmission process as outlined by University Health Services.